SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

-# Land Rover Td5 ECU Interface for ESP32 (Arduino)
+# Land Rover Td5 ECU Interface for ESP32

-A complete ESP32 / Arduino implementation for communicating with pre-2006 Land Rover Td5 engine ECUs via K-Line interface.
+A complete Arduino implementation for communicating with pre-2006 Land Rover Td5 engine ECUs via K-Line interface.
 This project enables real-time extraction of vehicle data including speed, brake pedal status, engine parameters, and diagnostic information using the proprietary ISO 9141-2 protocol at 10400 baud.

 ## 🚗 Overview